6 Simple Tips to Crush Your Music School Audition | Preparation Tips

 Music College

-Preparing for an audition at a Music School can be very intimidating and stressful.
+Preparing for an audition at a music school can be intimidating and stressful.

-The preparation is not easy, and practicing for 40 hours every week does not even guarantee your acceptance.
+The preparation is not easy, and practicing for long hours every week does not always guarantee acceptance.

 1. Practice in Front of a Professional